jacquescorbytuech/Blog/src/_posts/writing/sideloading_kindle.md

+---
-Title: Sideloading Books on Kindle with Goodreads Integration
+title: Sideloading Books on Kindle with Goodreads Integration
-Slug: sideloading-books-kindle-goodreads-integration
+permalink: sideloading-books-kindle-goodreads-integration
-Date: 2021-01-10 13:38
+date: 2021-01-10
+---

 I buy a lot of ebooks from Games Workshop's independent publishing arm, [Black Library](https://www.blacklibrary.com/) and frequently find myself needing to load these ebooks onto my kindle.
 This can be quite a pain in the arse at times, particularly if you want the integration with Goodreads to work.